johanwind/johanwind.github.io/_posts/2022-07-06-dln_classifier.md

 ---
-title: A simple classification task where deeper is better
+title: "Implicit bias by small initialization: A simple classification task where deeper is better"
 layout: post
 description: In this blog post I will show an example of implicit bias on a synthetic classification task.
-keywords: code, near-zero initialization, deep linear networks
+keywords: code, small initialization, deep linear networks
 ---
 In this blog post I will show an example of implicit bias on a synthetic classification task.
 I will put code to reproduce the results in spoilers.
 We will implement everything using pytorch.